 Clinton wins popular vote by nearly 2.9 million

-Hillary Clinton received nearly 2.9 million more votes than President-elect Donald Trump, giving her the largest popular vote margin of any losing presidential candidate.
-Certified results in all 50 states and the District of Columbia show Clinton winning nearly 65,844,610 million votes - 48 percent - - to Trump's 62,979,636 million votes - - 46 percent - according to an analysis by The Associated Press.
+In this Dec.
+8, 2016 file photo, Hillary Clinton attends a ceremony to unveil a portrait of Senate Minority Leader Harry Reid, D-Nev., on Capitol Hill in Washington.
+Clinton received nearly 2.9 million more votes than President-elect Donald Trump, giving her the largest popular vote margin of any losing presidential candidate, according to an analysis by The Associated Press.

 Add your comments below